-2. On the File Explorer screen, right-click on This PC and select Properties in the contextual menu.
+2. On File Explorer screen, right-click on This PC and click on Properties.

 3. On System properties screen, click on System Protection link located in the left pane.

-4. If Prompted, enter your Admin Password to move to the next screen.
+4. When prompted, enter your Admin Password to move to the next screen.

 5. On the next screen, select the Drive that you want to Restore and click on System Restore.

-6. On the System Restore screen, click on the Next button.
+6. On System Restore screen, click on the Next button.

 Note: After selecting Restore Point, it is better to click on Scan for affected programs option to view the applications which might be removed by the Restore process.

-8. Finally, click on Finish to start the System Restore process.
+8. Click on Finish to start the System Restore process.

 9. You will now see a pop-up indicating that progress of System Restore process.